 Growing Stronger: Collaborative Conference on Organic & Sustainable Farming combines the MOSES Organic Farming Conference, GrassWorks Grazing Conference, Midwest Organic Pork Conference, OGRAIN Organic Grain Conference, and Organic Vegetable Production Conference into one 6-day, multi-topic, must-see event for the organic and sustainable farming community.
-This virtual mega-conference takes place Feb.
+This virtual mega-conference took place Feb.
 22-27, 2021.
-Registration opens Dec.
-1, 2020.

 We are excited to announce we will be involving some of our 2020 MOPC speakers below in the Growing Stronger Conference.